 Here you will find up-to-date information on conference topics, submission deadlines, templates and the peer-review process.

-The research idea or concept (I) is based on an outline with a maximum length of two pages.
+The research idea or concept (A.) is based on an outline with a maximum length of two pages.
 This outline should include a brief summary for the Book of Abstracts, a problem statement outlining the significance of the research proposal, a focused state of the art/science, and a specific approach to solving the problem.

 What do the sessions look like?

-Engineers were already using computer-based methods in product development before the terms digitalization and internet of things became omnipresent.
-Challenges are presented by the sheer volume of data, which has to be processed, used and archived.
 Submissions concerning the methods and tools, from theoretical concepts to implemented solutions, computations and simulations of the following topics are requested: